-Once the merge grid has been adaptively subdivided, we first construct a CSG tree based on the adjacency graph of each non-empty leaf cell of the merge grid.
-Then, we follow Boolean operations in the CSG tree to constrain the learned implicit functions such that the zero-level set of the merged implicit function $M$ reproduces the target geometry.
-Specifically, we define the merge loss $\loss^i_{\mathrm{merge}}$ in non-empty leaf cell $C_i$ as follows
+Once the merge grid has been adaptively subdivided, for each connected component at the non-empty leaf node, we utilize the Boolean tree construction algorithm described in Guo et al.~\shortcite{Guo2022NHRep} to build a CSG tree.
+The Boolean operations of the CSG tree impose merging constraints on the learned implicit functions.
+The objective is to ensure that the zero-level set of the merged implicit function, denoted as $M$, accurately reproduces the target geometry.